argilla-io/argilla-llama-index/README.md

 We will use GPT3.5 from OpenAI as our LLM.
 For this, you will need a valid API key from OpenAI.
 You can have more info and get one via [this link](https://openai.com/blog/openai-api).

-After you get your API key, let us import the key.
+After you get your API key, the easiest way to import it is through an environment variable, or via *getpass()*.

 ```python
 import os